KevinMidkiff/gmail-unreadread/README.md

 10. In "Audience" for the app, add your email you wish to clear of unread emails to the "Test users"

 You should ideally be good to go.

-## Known Issues

-### Continual Enqueuing of "unread" Emails

-The way this application works is it queries the Gmail API to give it unread emails, which comes back in batches of 100.
-For some reason, the `NextPageToken` token might not be being used correctly.

-The fix for this is to re-run this as you get to the end of the unread emails.